ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/08-hash-table-implementation.md

 linear probing is arguably easier to implement because it does not require implementing operations on linked lists.
-Below is a very simple implementation of a linear probing hash set, where we leave out the problem of resizing (see section @sec:hash-tables:resizing).
+Below is a very simple implementation of a linear probing hash set, where we leave out the problem of resizing (see @sec:hash-tables:resizing).

     datatype LinearProbingSet implements Set:
         arr = new Array()  // An array of values, indexed by hashcode and linear probing